-WP Engine will serve you best if you let them handle everything for you.
 If you want to focus on your business and making content, rather than managing your hosting environment, you will probably love WP Engine.

 While I do have technical issues with WP Engine at times, I love the autonomy I get.
 I already have too many plugins installed, so I appreciate that backups, caching, and other functionality are handled (and maintained) by WP Engine.

 Lightning fast hosting combined with hands-off, premium services make WP Engine a great product.
 While occasional head-butting with WP Engine’s infrastructure prevent it from being a truly blissful experience, its merits still outweigh its faults.